viktor-platform/sample-RFEM-integration/README.md

 ## The Worker

 To interact with RFEM using the VIKTOR application we use the VIKTOR worker.
 Some steps need to be taken to make it work.
 These steps are described [here](app/lib/README.md).

+# App structure
+This is an simple app.